Genetically engineered trees could help fight climate change — here's how | CBC News

 "We're at a point where in some cases it almost doesn't matter what we do," said DeLisi.
 "We've got to get the carbon out of the atmosphere."

-Engineering trees that convert some of their carbon into powder-like calcium bicarbonate could be within reach because the pathways to produce it are well understood.
+Engineering trees that convert some of their carbon into powder-like calcium carbonate could be within reach because the pathways to produce it are well understood.
 Such a tree would produce a solid product it can't release into the atmosphere, which would then fall to the ground and could be harvested as raw material.

 "If you modulate the recycling step by converting some of that carbon into something that's stable and can't be emitted back into the atmosphere," said DeLisi, "you have a tremendous impact."